se-edu/learningresources/contents/java/Spring.md

     }
 }
 ```

 We can then populate the Employee bean with the data provided in the following `applicationContext.xml` file:
+This makes our code loosely coupled and easier for testing.
 ```xml
 <bean id="obj" class="com.company.Employee">
     <property name="id">